- Papers submitted to the conference should be unpublished work and not submitted for presentation or publication elsewhere.

 - It is possible to submit papers not only in English but also in Turkish and in Greek.
 It is important to note however that manuscripts not written in English should contain an aditional abstract in English.

 - Papers should be submitted by email to firstname.lastname@example.org in MS Office Word format.

-- All accepted abstracts (should be between 80 and 120 words and contain at least three keywords) and full papers (not less than 2.500 words and not more than 5.000 words) will be published in an e-book with ISBN before the conference.
+- All accepted abstracts (should be between 100 and 150 words and contain at least three keywords) and full papers (not less than 2.500 words and not more than 3500 words) will be published in the proceeding e-book with ISBN before the conference.

-- Manuscripts should be typed single spaced and should not exceed 25 pages (or be less than 7.000 words).
+- Manuscripts for the books that will be publiched in December 2019 should be typed single spaced and should not exceed 20 pages (not less than 4000 words and not more than 6000 words).
 Preferred length is 10-15 pages.

 - Titles and subtitles are expected to be 12 words or fewer (NOT more than 15 words).

 - Tables and figures should be numbered consecutively and titled.

 - Decimals should be separated by a full-stop.
 In other words, digits should not be separated by commas.

 - Equations should be numbered consecutively.
 Equation numbers should appear in parentheses at the right margin.
 In cases where the derivation of formulas has been abridged, the full derivation must be presented on a separate sheet (just for referee use).

 - References should be listed on a separate page but NOT on a separate document.

 - First page of the papers must contain the following information:

 (ii) The name of the author(s)